opencog/atomese-simd/Design-C.md

 and notify each of the `OpenclKernelLink` in it's incoming set that they should close as well.
 Kind of icky, but it works.

-I don't see any other ways that are reasonable and consistent.

 What should `OpenclKernelLink` inherit from?
 It could inherit from `Connector` (gasp!) but that seems to muddle what a `Connector` is suppose to be.
 Perhaps `TagLink` ...

+I don't see any other ways that are reasonable and consistent.

+(Update: Above was a bad idea and it was removed.
+The kernel needs to be bound up with the arguments that it takes.
+A new instance of `cl::Kernel` needs to be created for each compute job, as otherwise we risk clobbering the `cl::Kernel::setArg()` as we move along.
+See proposed solution immediately below.)

 Bug/Issue: Actions/Operations
 -----------------------------